jmhIcoding/fdan/README.md

 # fdan
-The data for paper of `Mobile-app Identification over Drifted Encrypted Network Traffic with Zero-relabeling`.
+The data for paper of `Zero-relabeling Mobile-app Identification over Drifted Encrypted Network Traffic`.